-NOVA Libraries provides quality instruction services to our students, faculty and staff in support of the College’s General Education Information Literacy goal.
+NOVA Libraries provides quality instruction services to our students, faculty and staff in support of the College’s Core Learning Outcomes.
 The libraries work collaboratively with the NOVA community to ensure equity of instruction across all campuses and learning environments.

 Our instruction program’s continued development is based on:

 - A commitment to helping students gain confidence in identifying, finding and using information effectively and ethically.